 MTG's Final Fantasy set was stuffed with legendary creatures, but Vivi Ornitier is the real standout for Commander players.
 He grows more powerful every time you cast a non-creature spell, and that power in turn fuels an incredibly versatile mana-making ability.

 With Vivi, your game plan might be a spellslinger or storm build - setting up until the perfect turn allows you to combo off.
-Alternatively, you could go all in on pingers, and aim to wittle your opponents down with a million tiny cuts.
+Alternatively, you could go all in on pingers, and aim to whittle your opponents down with a million tiny cuts.

 Teval, the Balanced Scale